algorandfoundation/docs/docs/get-details/dapps/smart-contracts/frontend/stateful-sdks.md

 fmt.Printf("Called app-id: %d\n", confirmedTxn.Transaction.Txn.ApplicationID)
 ```

-## Close Out
+## Close out

-The user may discontinue use of the application by sending a [close out](../../stateful/#the-lifecycle-of-a-stateful-smart-contract) transaction.
+The user may discontinue use of the application by sending a [close out](../stateful/#the-lifecycle-of-a-stateful-smart-contract) transaction.
 This will remove the local state for this application from the user's account.
 This method requires 3 parameters:

 - sender: address, representing the user intending to optin to using the app
 - sp: suggested parameters obtained from the network